montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

 # Installation

-This project is based on the Arduino Nano BLE 33 Sense microcontroller.

 ## Arduino dependencies

 First, download the Arduino Desktop IDE, available at [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
 Select the stable release corresponding to your computer's operating system.